carlosivanr/hugo_website/content/authors/admin/_index.md

 title: Carlos I. Rodriguez, Ph.D.
 ---

 I am an experimental psychologist with training in resting-state functional neuroimaging.
 My research has focused on better understanding how prenatal alcohol exposure alters functional network connectivity (FNC).
 FNC is a framework that views patterns of communication among multiple brain regions as a basic characteristic of brain function that can be disrupted in abnormal conditions.
-In addition to my work with prenatal alcohol exposure, I have also investigated the relationship between alcohol use disorder (AUD) and brain electrophysiology.
 My professional and educational experiences have provided a solid foundation in experimental research design, statistical analyses, and public speaking.

 In addition to my research, I have a longstanding commitment to mentoring students from under-represented backgrounds in academic research.
 Through my involvement with the Society for Neuroscience, the University of New Mexico's El Centro de la Raza, and the Society for Advancing Chicanos/Hispanics and Native Americans in Science, I have mentored graduate and undergraduate students in achieving their research career goals.